Xelfie/covid-status/README.md

 #### Any other trade-offs

 - I ideally would have implemented error handling in this project, showing a message to the user about what went wrong with the request, as well as preventing any potential crashes.
+- I wish I could have played with more endpoints to show more variety of data.
 - The contents of the statistics page is not that thought-through given the time constraint.
 Ideally I would think more to be able to give more meaningful data to the user.
 - I found it quite hard to find proper names for my chart components, or even for my route - this might have been easier if I had thought things through better as mentioned in the last point.
 - I am still trying to learn about Next folder structure best practices but I did my best ^^